CDTFA Sales Suppression Audits Explained – What California Business Owners Need to Know

 Frequently Asked Questions

-What is a sales suppression audit?
+What is sales suppression?

-How does the CDTFA detect sales suppression?
+How does CDTFA detect sales suppression?

 Internal Links to Include